wkillerud/some-sass/docs/src/language-server/existing-clients.md

 # Existing clients

-Editors with ready-configured clients, maintained by the community.
+In addition to the extension for Visual Studio Code and VSCodium, these are editors with ready-configured clients, maintained by the community.

 <!-- Sort alphabetically.
 Add new pages to SUMMARY.md as well. -->
 - [Helix](./helix.md)